The Genesis of Sit At The Table

 It’s time for more “qualified” women to sit at the table…the boardroom table.
 Men need to be part of this change as they hold the lock traditionally. more

-SATT is the evolution of a compelling TED speech by Sheryl Sandberg: “Why We Have So Few Women Leaders“ and a passion to see more qualified women at the top of corporations in Canada, and we work alongside like organizations globally. -Mashable, Dec 2010 [VIDEO]
+SATT is the evolution of a compelling TED speech by Sheryl Sandberg: “Why We Have So Few Women Leaders” -Mashable Dec 2010 [video] plus the passion of many to see more qualified women at the top of corporations in Canada.
+SATT works alongside like organizations globally.

 Companies Profit 42% More

 “Companies with more women on their boards outperform rivals, with a 42% higher return on sales, 66% higher return on invested capital, 53% greater return on equity.” -The Davies Review and Mindful Money Jul 2011 more

 “The source of all life and knowledge is in man and woman, and the source of all living is in the interchange and the meeting and mingling of these two: man-life and woman-life, man-knowledge and woman-knowledge, man-being and woman-being.” ~D. H. Lawrence